Galapagos Frequently Asked Questions

 International flights to/from your home city are your responsibility to book.

-Your flights between Guayaquil and the Galapagos are part of the cruise tour package.
-If you are booking the Machu Picchu post-cruise extension, airfare between Guayaquil, Ecuador and Lima, Peru is included in the package.
+Your flights between the mainland of Ecuador and the Galapagos Islands are part of the cruise tour package.
+If you are booking the Machu Picchu post-cruise extension, airfare between Ecuador and Peru is included in the package.

 Q. Can I fish in the Islands?

 No, sport fishing is prohibited inside the Marine Reserve.

 Q. How strong is the sun and what minimum SPF sunscreen should I bring?

 Because of the islands’ equatorial location, reef safe sunscreen SPF15 and above is highly recommended.
 Sunscreen is not provided on board.
 We also recommend packing lightweight, long-sleeve shirts made with sun-protective (and jellyfish protective) fabric for an extra layer of protection from the sun.
 Please note that becasue bugs are attracted to pink, white, yellow, and orange, we recommend bringing clothing of other colors, if possible.

 Q. What’s the best footwear for the Galapagos?

 You should have good day hikers/walking shoes/trainers, and a pair of Teva-type sandals for beach walks.